An Overview of Atripla (Efavirenz/Tenofovir/FTC)

 Take Atripla on an empty stomach and without food, preferably at bedtime.
 Swallow the pill with water.

-If you take too much Atripla, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much Atripla, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Atripla, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)